safe, innovative, profound

 Key Elements of KAT:

-● Setting (Environment): The treatment takes place in a calm, supportive, and safe clinical environment.
-Comfort and safety are essential for a positive experience.
+● Setting (Environment): Sessions take place in a calm, comfortable, and supportive clinical environment.
+Safety and comfort are essential for fostering a positive and meaningful experience.

-● Trained Therapists: Our multi-disciplinary team—including physicians, therapists, nurses, and paramedics—guides and supports clients before, during, and after their sessions.
+● Trained Providers: Our multidisciplinary team—including physicians, therapists, nurses, and paramedics—provides guidance and support before, during, and after each session.
+This collaborative approach ensures that clients receive comprehensive care tailored to their needs.

 -